It4innovations/hyperqueue/docs/jobs/jobs.md

 ## Crashing limit

-When a worker is lost then all running tasks on the worker are suspicious that they may cause the crash of the worker.
-HyperQueue server remembers how many times were a task running while a worker is lost.
+When a worker is lost, then all running tasks on the worker are suspicious that they may cause the crash of the worker.
+HyperQueue server remembers how many times were a task running while a worker is lost (crash counter).
 If the count reaches the limit, then the task is set to the failed state.
 By default, this limit is `5` but it can be changed as follows:

 ```commandline
 $ hq submit --crash-limit=<NEWLIMIT> ...
 ```

-If the limit is set to 0, then the limit is disabled.
+The crash counter of a task is not increased when worker is stopped for known reason (via command `hq server stop` or time limit is reached), because it was not the cause of the termination.

+Among numerical value, the option `--crash-limit` may have two special values:

+* `never-restart` or just `n` -- Task is never restarted.
+It is similar to `--crash-counter=1`, but the task is never restarted even in the case when the task was running on a worker that was stopped by a way that does not increase crash counter.
+* `unlimited` -- Task will always be restarted.